• Skip to primary navigation

 6. Avoid over cooking the tuna, give it 1.5 minutes to 2 minutes on each side only and then remove it from the skillet.

-7. ALWAYS slice the ahi tuna against the grain so it doesn’t crumble apart.
+7. ALWAYS slice the ahi tuna against the grain so it doesn’t crumble apart, this ia a secret to perfect slices.

 8. Have a sharp knife for slicing, it’s key for perfect slices.